Frequently asked questions

 To block merging completely: In your GitHub repository head to Settings -> Branches -> Protected branches and choose the branch that you'd like to be able to freeze (e.g. master).

 - Check Require status checks to pass before merging.

 - Under Status checks found in the last week for this repository check mergefreeze.

 - Optionally check Include administrators if you want admins to obey the rules too.

 Now when the branch is frozen users will not be able to merge:

 You don’t need to specifically invite users to your Merge Freeze project to allow them to freeze / unfreeze projects.

 Merge Freeze uses GitHub permissions system to decide which projects a user should have access to.
 It does this by using the GitHub API to fetch all repositories that have the Merge Freeze app installed and that the user is a member of.
 These will automatically show in the user’s Merge Freeze control panel when they login.

-GitHub only allows one update per second for each open pull request, however, so using this may lead to very long update times if you update all pull requests in every repository of your organization has.
+GitHub only allows one update per second for each open pull request, however, so using this may lead to long update times if you update all PRs in every repository of your organization.

-For the reason stated above, please be careful with this feature.
-Alternatively, another potential option is to use the Merge Freeze API with an organization level access token to loop through each of your repos and freeze them 1 at a time programmatically, while keeping in mind that a rate-limit applies.
+For reasons stated above, please be careful with this feature.
+Alternatively, consider using the Merge Freeze API with an organization level access token to loop through each of your repos and freeze them 1 at a time programmatically, keeping in mind that a 1 req/sec rate-limit applies.